As an engineer, Mazlan had the opportunity to travel and work abroad. He has traveled to over 30 countries.

 The phenomenon of Madinah Magnetic Hill is also an optical illusion of what seems to be an uphill slope is actually a gentle downhill slope.

-Sarfraz Khan proved this in his blog where he did a detail study of the distance and slope from Madinah to Al-Khulail Dam.
-In his study, he proved that the road inclined at a maximum 7% and gradually drops to 0.9% towards Madinah.
+Sarfraz Khan proved this in his blog where he did a detailed study of the distance and slope from Madinah to Al-Khulail Dam.
+In his study, he proved that the road inclined at a maximum of 7% and gradually drops to 0.9% towards Madinah.
 See the illustration below showing the gradual change in gradient, taken from Sarfraz Khan’s blog.

 You cannot see the slope as the total distance is about 8.7 miles (14 km) and on both sides of the road are mountain terrains.
 There is no horizon to give you a good reference to see the slope.

-Listing of Magnetic Hills Around the World
+Magnetic Hill in the World

 As I had mentioned earlier, magnetic hills phenomena are in several places all over the world and not just in Madinah, Saudi Arabia.